robole/eleventy-tutorials/README.md

 ### Favicon to differentiate between dev and production build modes

-The demo changes the favicon if it is run in dev mode or production mode.
+Show a different favicon if the project is run in dev mode or production mode.
 This gives a clear visual indicator of what version of your website you are seeing in the browser.

 ![favicon is different in dev mode and prod mode](.img/favicon-dev-prod.png)